 Any changes to the IL-NTG Methods document will be circulated to the full SAG, and SAG participants will have a ten business day review process.

-Updates will be discussed within the SAG and completed by March 1.
+Updates will be discussed within the SAG and completed annually.

 The ICC Staff will then submit a Staff Report (with the consensus Updated IL-TRM attached) to the Commission with a request for expedited review and approval.